 During the lease term in Fairfax

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Fairfax, the renter must allow us to access the rental.
-Some good reasons to come into rental property are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Fairfax, the renter must allow us to access the rental home.
+Some justifiable reasons to go into rental property are to:

 - Supply required services, or